 Behind us Ishinca’s glacier shone in the sunlight, contrasted against a clear blue sky.
 Despite its gentle slopes Ishinca is a large mountain and heavily glaciated.
 The glacier’s various formations and icefalls were interesting and beautiful once visible in the sun.

 As my first Cordillera Blanca climb Ishinca was an excellent peak for pushing acclimation and getting a feel for the scale of Peru’s high mountains.
-While technically easy and very accessible Ishinca was still worth visiting for its summit view and lovely glaciation.
+Technically easy and very accessible, Ishinca was enjoyable and fun.
 Two days after climbing Ishinca we successfully summited Tocllaraju, in part due to the valuable acclimation stage which Ishinca provided us.

 The valley refuge is well maintained, very comfortable, and affordably priced.
 The next time I climb in Peru I intend to use the Ishinca refuge to acclimate once again, likely with a hike of Urus, the other easy 5000m peak accessible from the refuge.